 If the class is big (>100) and the test is tightly scheduled (i.e. the time you allow is just enough for students to complete the test, and thus students are expected to submit their attempts at the same time), please email email@example.com (with the course code, when the assessment takes place, class size) so that the support team can review the arrangement with you.

 Prepare a contingency plan, for any unexpected issues.

 Ensure ALL questions are correct before deploying the test.
 Questions cannot be deleted when there are attempts in progress.
-(Blackboard Help)
+(Blackboard Help: Edit Tests and Questions)

 Set up the online test using the right test options

 Make sure you fully understand the test options before you use them.

 Availability: Remember to select “Yes” for “Make available to students”.

 If you have enabled “Force Completion”, students can enter the attempt once only and it must be completed in one sitting.